jstray/lede-algorithms/README.md

 ### Week 1 - Introduction to Algorithms
 Algorithms for doing journalism, journalism about algorithms.
-The purpose of mathematical formalism. `csvkit` for working with large files.
+The purpose of mathematical formalism.
 Homework:

 - Use a Jypyter notebook to prove that an average of averages is not the same as the overall average.
 Similarly for median.